taszap/gitbook-workshop/web-app.md

 ## The "Map"

-The map is a visualization of users of Midjourney by their prompts and similarity to other users.
+The map is a visualization of users of madjourney by their prompts and similarity to other users.
 You can use it to search for people to follow.

 ![the Map (don't judge, I play a telephone game on MJ)](<.gitbook/assets/image (4) (1).png>)